Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Methodology

 \subsection{Pretraining Data Collection}

-To construct a comprehensive dataset of tables for our LLM pretraining, we engage in a dual-faceted data collection strategy.
-We first collect an extensive dataset from Kaggle for the Mask-Then-Predict objective, providing a broad and varied range of tabular data sourced from actual applications.
-This diversity enables effective learning from tables, enriching the model's knowledge base.
-In addition, for the goal of facilitating adaptation to downstream tasks, we meticulously annotate dominant tabular datasets, primarily those relevant to classification and regression tasks.
-This collected corpus guarantees that the model benefits from both the broad knowledge gained during LLM pretraining and the in-depth insights of tabular data, significantly boosting its versatility and effectiveness in a variety of real-world applications.
-About the license and ethical consideration, please refer to Appendix~\ref{sec_data_license}.

-Our tables for pretraining, sourced from Kaggle, spans 300 domains and includes 13 billion examples, ensuring comprehensive coverage across a wide range of fields.
-This diversity positions our model to potentially achieve domain independence, enhancing its versatility.
-Our study focuses on tabular data, specifically excluding image, audio, and video data.
-Hence, we categorize the data into numerical and textual types, common in data science, with numerical data processed to a precision of up to five digits.
-As illustrated in Figure~\ref{fig/data_type_distribution}, the bulk consists of numerical columns, highlighting a focus on quantitative data, including integers, decimals, and percentages.
-Textual columns make up nearly 40\% of the dataset, encompassing unstructured text such as descriptions, textual columns and labels.
-This blend not only enriches the model's comprehension of natural language content but also ensures a balanced dataset that isn't overwhelmed by numerical data alone.
+Our pretraining dataset, sourced from Kaggle, spans 300 domains and contains 13 billion examples.
+This breadth of domain coverage positions our model for strong domain independence and enhances its versatility.
+In this work, we focus exclusively on tabular data, categorizing columns into numerical and textual types commonly encountered in data science, while excluding image, audio, and video modalities.
+Numerical columns constitute the majority (approximately 60.5\%), reflecting the prevalence of quantitative information such as integers, decimals, and percentages, whereas textual columns account for nearly 40\%.
+This balanced composition enables the model to develop a well-rounded understanding of both quantitative structure and natural language semantics, rather than being dominated by either type alone.
+Models trained on such diverse data demonstrate improved versatility and effectiveness in addressing real-world problems that demand comprehensive data interpretation and analysis.

-Furthermore, we supplement our dataset with data aimed at adapting our LLM into downstream tabular tasks.
-This includes 12 classification datasets and 12 regression datasets sourced from the UCI Machine Learning Repository.\footnote{https://archive.ics.uci.edu/datasets} These datasets are equipped with task-specific instructions.
-The list of datasets used to construct this corpus is detailed in the Appendix~\ref{sec_detailed_ds}.
-Table~\ref{tbl_pretrain_ds_statistic} presents the comparative statistics of our constructed dataset relative to those utilized in previous research.
-Our dataset encompasses a wide range of domains, featuring an extensive collection of examples.
+We further augment the corpus with multi-task training data designed to adapt the LLM to downstream tabular tasks.
+This includes classification and regression datasets from the UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu/datasets}, each annotated with task-specific instructions.
+A complete list of datasets is provided in the Appendix.
+Table~\ref{tbl_pretrain_ds_statistic} reports comparative statistics between our dataset and those used in previous work, highlighting its broad domain coverage and large-scale composition.